fommil/fpmortals/manuscript/frontmatter.md

 paradigm.
 This book justifies every concept with practical examples, including writing a web application.

 There are many ways to do Functional Programming in Scala.
-This book focuses on using [scalaz](https://github.com/scalaz/scalaz), the most popular and comprehensive framework, but you can instead use the Cats simplified rewrite of scalaz, or roll your own framework.
+This book uses [scalaz 7.2](https://github.com/scalaz/scalaz), the most popular, stable, principled and comprehensive framework.
+You could instead use the Cats simplified rewrite of scalaz, or roll your own framework.

 This book is designed to be read from cover to cover, in the order presented, with a rest between chapters.
 Earlier chapters encourage coding styles that we